OCA/l10n-france/l10n_fr_account_invoice_facturx/readme/DESCRIPTION.md

 This module implements the France-specific part of the Factur-X standard to generate Factur-X invoices.
-In particular, it adds the SIRET of the buyer and the seller in the XML file embedded in the PDF invoice.
+In particular, it adds the SIREN or SIRET of the buyer and the seller in the XML file embedded in the PDF invoice.

 Factur-X is the e-invoicing standard for France and Germany.
 The